cuierd/MoTR-lightweight/README.md

 ```

 This call takes a folder which can contain multiple raw MoTR data files called `data2` and the trial data file `provo_items.tsv` in the folder `trials`, output the divided raw data files, files for fixation sequences, files for reading measures into `./divide_by_reader`,`./fixations`, `./reading_metrics`, `../stimuli`, respectively.
 It will extract fixations ranging from 200 ms to 3000 ms.

-## Experiments

-### Provo

-#### Data

-- `provo_items.tsv` contains the materials for this experiment, i.e. the provo corpus broken down into its individual sections (one per row).
-This file also includes the comprehension questions, with their associated correct and incorreect responses.

-- `provo_stats.tsv` contains by-word statistics for the provo corpus, including surprisal and frequency.

- - `provo_eyetracking.tsv` contains the raw eyetracking data for the provo corpus.

-- `/provo_f160/` contains the output of the postprocessing script, with results for each participant in separate files.
-For this file 160 milliseconds is the minimum threshold for a fixation duration.

-- `gamma_provo_surprisal_bayesian_feb25.csv` and `gamma_provo_surprisal_bayesian_feb25_linear.csv` contains the data for the replication of Smith and Levy (2013), generated from `surprial_motr_link_analysis.Rmd`.

-- To access the raw data from this experiment, please [click on this OSF link](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).

-#### Scripts

-- `correlation_analysis.Rmd` and `correlation_analysis_BSPR.Rmd` are R codes to run the Bayesian correlation analysis, both to correlate eye tracking data with MoTR data/BSPR data, as well as to correlate each with various word-level properties (length, frequency, surprisal).

-- `ranked_correlation_fpr_analysis.Rmd` is R code to run the ranked correlation analysis we use to compare MoTR and BSPR first pass regression data with eye tracking first pass regression data.

-- `surprial_motr_link_analysis.Rmd` is R code to run the cross methodological replication of Smith and Levy (2013), and the linear vs. non-linear model comparison, looking at the functional relationship between by-word MoTR reading times and by-word surprisal values.

-- `fixation_saccade_analysis.Rmd` is R code to analyze the reading strategies people have when using MoTR.

-- `analysis_provo.Rmd` is R code for basic data exploration and visualization of the MoTR provo data.

-##### Bayesian Models

-- This folder contains fitted models from the various scripts in its parent directory.

-- `bayesian_models_correlation` contains the fitted models for correlations for MoTR and eye tracking, MoTR and word level statistical properties.
-Since the models' size is big, we have moved it to [OSF](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).

-- `bayesian_models_surprisal` contains the fitted models for reading time slow down due to surprisal effects analysis, which has been moved to [OSF](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).

-##### Stan Models

-- This folder contains the stan scripts used in its parent directory to model the correlations.

-#### Visualizations

-- Contains figures for the paper from the Provo experiment.

-### Attachment

-#### Data

-- `/items/` contains the experimental items.
-These are broken down into our three sub-experiments, and the practice items which were shared across sub experiments.
-Each `.tsv` file in this directory contains experiment ID, condition ID, and text of each item, along with comprehension questions and the correct response.

-- `/results_f160/` contains the output of the postprocessing script, with results for each participant in seperate files.
-For this file 160 milliseconds is the minimum threshold for a fixation duration.

-- `a_maze.rds`, `g_maze.rds`, and `spr.rds` contain maze and self-paced reading data from Boyce et al., (2020), which we compare to MoTR data.
-Files were downloaded [from this repository.](https://github.com/vboyce/Maze/tree/master/experiment/Data/Processed).

-- `witzel_eyetr_data` is a tabularized machine-readable version of the data presented in Tables 1-6 of Witzel et al., (2012), which reports eyetracking data for these same materials.

-- `stats_df.csv` stores the parameters from running lmer models and are used for power analysis. `power_df.csv` contains statistical powers of models and settings used in our experiment; `power_df_simulation.csv` is the file of statistical powers of varying participants numbers for different methods.
-They are all generated from `analysis_attachment_bayesian.Rmd` power analysis chunks.

-#### Scripts

-- `analysis_attachment_bayesian.Rmd` is R code to run Bayesian hierarchical models to study the by-item differences between high attachment and low attachment conditions.

-- To access the Bayesian models from this experiment, please [click on this OSF link](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).

-#### Visualizations

-- Contains figures for the paper from the attachment experiment.